 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II, while the 80D was followed by the Canon 90D.
+Both the 1D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 1D was replaced by the Canon 1D Mark II, while the 80D was followed by the Canon 90D.
 Further information on the features and operation of the 1D and 80D can be found, respectively, in the Canon 1D Manual (free pdf) or the online Canon 80D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D and the Canon 80D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D: